lettertea/React-Visual-Novel/README.md

 ## Streamlining the Writing Process

-1. Using for loops for the background and background music.
+1. Use for loops for the background and background music.
 They tend to be the same for consecutive frames.
 You can use a for loop to prevent excessive copying and pasting the values.
 Here's an example.
 ```
 for (let i = 21; i < 97; i++) {
   novelFrames[i].bgm = require("./bgm/rain.mp3");